Experts say Twitter breach troubling, undermines trust

 "Can you imagine if they had taken over a world leader's account, and tweeted out a threat of violence to another country's leader?" asked Tobac, a social engineering hacker who specializes in providing training for companies to protect themselves from such breaches.

-Social engineering attacks typically target human weaknesses to exploit networks and online platforms.
-Companies can guard themselves against such attacks by beefing up multi-factor authentication -- where users have to present multiple pieces of evidence as authentication before being allowed to log into a system, Tobac said.
+Tobac said companies can guard themselves against such attacks by beefing up multi-factor authentication -- where users have to present multiple pieces of evidence as authentication before being allowed to log into a system.

 Such a process could include having a physical token that an employee must have with them, on top of a password, before they can log into a corporate or other private system.
-Other methods include installing technical tools to monitor for suspicious insider activities and reducing the number of people who have access to an administrative panel, Tobac said.
+Other methods include installing technical tools to monitor for suspicious insider activities and reducing the number of people who have access to sensitive data, Tobac said.

+This week's case follows last year's federal investigation of two former Twitter employees charged with spying on users for the Saudi government.

-Several U.S. lawmakers called on Twitter to co-operate with authorities including the Department of Justice and the FBI to secure the site.
+Several U.S. lawmakers called on Twitter to cooperate with authorities including the Department of Justice and the FBI to secure the site after the latest breach.

 "I am concerned that this event may represent not merely a coordinated set of separate hacking incidents but rather a successful attack on the security of Twitter itself," said Sen. Josh Hawley, a Missouri Republican.